 Maryland Children to Benefit from New Child Care Center Health and Nutrition Standards

-Annapolis — Tens of thousands of Maryland children who attend licensed child care centers will enjoy healthier drink choices and activities starting next year, thanks to a bill passed by the Maryland General Assembly and signed today by Governor Martin O’Malley.
+Annapolis — Tens of thousands of Maryland children who attend licensed child care centers will eojoy healthier drink choices and activities starting next year, thanks to a bill passed by the Maryland General Assembly and signed today by Governor Martin O’Malley.

 The “Child Care Centers – Healthy Eating and Physical Activity Act” requires centers to provide healthier drinks to children in their care, better support mothers who are breastfeeding, and reduce non-educational screen time.
 Many of these standards are based on the successful “Healthy Child Care” program in Howard County.